Transcript

 No. In autumn, there is also sunshine and... and your birthday!

-So the next question is going to be about technology.
+So the next question is about technology.
 There will be two questions.
 Okay.
-First question is what is the application you use the most on your phone?
+First question, what's the application you use most on your phone?

-The application I use the most I would say is Twitter I think.
+The application I use the most is Twitter, I think.

 Oh yeah Twitter?

-Yeah, I think it's Twitter because I actually get a little bit of information from that.
-I mean I subscribe to the right accounts.
-I follow a little bit the media, I follow a little bit people who...
-Journalists, all that.
-And so it's true that when I have a little bit of a break, when I have nothing to do, I have the reflex, the bad reflex, to take the phone and go like this, to scroll and refresh my Twitter feed.
-And so, yeah, I think I spend a lot of time on that, a lot of time on Twitter, it's the number one application.
+Yeah, I think it's Twitter because I actually get a bit of information from that.
+I mean, I subscribe to the right accounts.
+I follow the media a bit, I follow people who...
+Journalists and stuff.
+And so it's true that when I'm in a bit of a slump, when I've got nothing to do, I have the reflex - the bad reflex, in fact - of picking up the phone and going like this, scrolling and refreshing my Twitter feed.
+And so, yeah, I think I spend a lot of time on that, a lot of time on Twitter, it's the number 1 application.

 Do you also tweet or read?